Imtiyaz272/Bin-Way/README.md

 3. **Pickup Man/Driver Dashboard:**

    Driver can enter the ward name assigned to him for the collection of bins.
-The bins will be selected giving priority to bins with fill level above 50% and if truck capacity is remained then dynamic programming is applied to select the remaining bins so that the collection of waste will be maximised in single trip.
-Using leaflet api, an optimized route will be provided to collect the bins.
+The bins are prioritized based on their fill level, with preference given to those above 50%.
+If the truck still has remaining capacity, dynamic programming is used to select additional bins to maximize waste collection in a single trip.
+An optimized route for collecting the bins is then generated using the Leaflet API.
    ![B12](https://github.com/user-attachments/assets/951fc003-2256-4ea1-8817-601b866c1165)

    ![B13](https://github.com/user-attachments/assets/b5a24588-fa76-456b-abd4-fdad2a25a8a1)